bittailor/open-iot-challenge/_posts/2015-01-25-project-idea.md

 ## Outlook

-We got nice new snow today
+We got new snow today

 ![SnowToday](/images/snow-today.jpg)